 Taxable property refers to a beneficial interest in residential property, or a right to acquire a beneficial interest in residential property.

-Generally, this means the tax will apply to income you earn from the sale of:
+Generally, this means the tax will apply to the profit you earn from the sale of:

 The tax will not apply to exempt property locations or the leasing or sale of a leasehold interest in a property.